Welcome to my first ever reader-directed novel! Where your feedback directs the story!

 “You’re going to be fine, Ken.”

-She closed her eyes and squeezed them tight.
-This was the last time she’d hear her voice before facing the celebrity coaches, at which time five finalists would be eliminated and the rest divided into three teams.
+Kendra closed her eyes and squeezed them tight.
+This was the last time she’d hear her sister’s voice before facing the celebrity coaches, at which time five finalists would be eliminated and the rest divided into three teams.
 After tonight, only one contestant per week would be shown the door, but the odds of getting through tonight… She didn’t want to think about it.
 If she just got through tonight’s elimination, she’d feel like she’d at least touched her dream.

 “Let’s go,” Martin yelled again.